 The study and experience in current methods of social research and evaluation with an emphasis on proposal development and implementation of project measurement and design.
-Prerequisites include 12 hours of undergraduate sociology, criminal justice, or social work.
-Pre: Admission to the social work major.
+Prerequisites include 12 hours of undergraduate sociology or social work.
+Pre: Social Work major; SOCW 2113 and 2121.